RicardoSaca/scraper/README.md

-# Linkedin Scrapper using Selenium
+# Linkedin Scraper using Selenium
 by: Ricardo Saca

 ## What infromation it collects?